OG-JCR/tableFormDuplicator/README.md

 ## Contributing

-This tool is maintained for internal use within the NCDPS project.
+This tool is maintained for internal use within the GAB Platform.
 For issues or feature requests, please contact the development team.

 ## Security Notes